Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules/worldEvents/events/easter/README.md

 - **Player Interaction**: Players can collect eggs using special tools.
 - **Starter Pack**: New participants receive a starter pack with tools and treats.
 - **Dynamic Egg Types**: Eggs come in three types: Spring, Chromashell, and Encrypted, each with unique mechanics and rewards.
+- **Boss Fight**: Engage in a multi-stage battle against the Easter Bunny Boss with unique attacks and mechanics.

 ## How It Works

 1. **Event Activation**:
-   - The event is active from March 14 to March 21, as defined in `event_config.json`.
+   - The event is active from March 14 to March 22, as defined in `event_config.json`.

 2. **Egg Spawning**:
    - Eggs spawn randomly around players in clusters.